jokelbaf/x-liked-photos-export/README.md

 ## Usage

+> [!WARNING]
+> If you are logged in in multiple browsers with different accounts, you might get a 403 error because of cookies mismatch.
+In this case, you should provide the cookies manually, as shown [below](#cookies).

 1. Download prebuilt binary from [here](https://github.com/jokelbaf/x-liked-photos-export/releases/latest).
 2. Go to [x.com](https://x.com) and authorize.
 3. Open devtools via `F12` and go to `Network` tab.